 All artists experience visual saturation and fatigue after portraying the same subjects for a long time.
 Visiting other environments with different cultures is an easy way to stoke up one's creative energies.
 And in doing so, we also become more aware of the subtleties that make images more meaningful.
 I often feel that my best work on American lands, people and wildlife occurs after visiting other countries and cultures.

 My wife Bobbie has accompanied me on many of my photography outings.
 Frequently, she has used her artistic skills to capture the beauty and drama of Nature in her landscape paintings.
 You can view her work and her Bio on the Bobbie Stearn Paintings page.
-Click on More in the top menu to show a drop-down menu listing her page and others.
+Click "on "Bobbie Stearn Paintings" at the top of this Homepage.

 - All paintings copyrighted to Bobbie Stearn -

 Copyright © 2018 CameraStops.com - All Rights Reserved.